devm1023/ML_project/_posts/2016-08-10-mathematical-thinking.markdown

 - It’s important to keep in mind that it’s perfectly fine to struggle at a problem.
 Struggling is where the search for different pathways and patterns begins.
 This struggle also helps deepen the understanding of concept and improve the relationship with numbers!
 - If you have ever solved a mathematical problem in a totally different way, even if it was accidentally that you realized oh, it can be solved this way.
 You can imagine the satisfaction and happiness it gives to find a pattern/pathway to solution that wasn’t taught in class or described in the textbook you were referring to.
 This is how the learning should be, naturally and intuitively.
 And there would never be another boring math problem!

-Below are some quick references where you can start learning mathematics and change your perception about it…
+Below are some quick references where you can start learning mathematics and change your perception about it:
 - [How you can be good at math, and other surprising facts about learning | Jo Boaler | TEDxStanford](https://www.youtube.com/watch?v=3icoSeGqQtY)
 - [Five Principles of Extraordinary Math Teaching | Dan Finkel | TEDxRainier](https://www.youtube.com/watch?v=ytVneQUA5-c)
 - [Introduction to Mathematical Thinking – Coursera.org](https://www.coursera.org/learn/mathematical-thinking)